fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-Since we do not have any code which uses this functionality yet, we are expanding the reducer 'test first'.
+Since we do not have any code which uses this functionality yet, we are expanding the reducer in the 'test driven' way.
 Let's start by creating a test for handling the action <i>NEW\_NOTE</i>.

-To make testing easier, we'll first move the reducers code to its own module to file <i>src/reducers/noteReducer.js</i>.
+To make testing easier, we'll first move the reducer's code to its own module to file <i>src/reducers/noteReducer.js</i>.
 We'll also add the library [deep-freeze](https://github.com/substack/deep-freeze), which can be used to ensure that the reducer has been correctly defined as a immutable function.
 Let's install the library as a development dependency

 ```js